A Collaborative Effort for a Monumental Task

 “Synergy – the bonus that is achieved when things work together harmoniously.”
 Mark Twain

 This year your Fly Fisher Foundation has selected a talented group of organizations with a unique proposal.
-Rebuild Wild Abundance on the North Umpqua – A Collaborative Proposal for the Fly Fisher Foundation 2021 Conservation Grant Award brings six dedicated organizations together to create a new vision of fish management on a river we all love.
+Rebuild Wild Abundance on the North Umpqua – A Collaborative Proposal for the Fly Fisher Foundation 2021 Conservation Grant Award brings four dedicated organizations together to create a new vision of fish management on a river we all love.
 The group has deep roots in wild fish advocacy and the spectacular North Umpqua River.
-Native Fish Society, Pacific Rivers, The Conservation Angler, The North Umpqua Foundation, and The Steamboaters realized that the devastation from the 2020 Archie Creek Fire in the North Umpqua corridor required action and created “an unprecedented opportunity to reset and refocus on wild fish conservation, restoration, and recovery in the basin.”1 These groups strongly support the health and recovery of the river and its iconic anadromous fish populations.
+Native Fish Society, The Conservation Angler, The North Umpqua Foundation, and The Steamboaters realized that the devastation from the 2020 Archie Creek Fire in the North Umpqua corridor required action and created “an unprecedented opportunity to reset and refocus on wild fish conservation, restoration, and recovery in the basin.”1 These groups strongly support the health and recovery of the river and its iconic anadromous fish populations.
 They bring their expertise together to advocate for policies for wild fish recovery and environmentally sensitive fire response projects that seek to avoid more harm to the scarred riparian landscape.

 Time to Rebuild Wild